grace-ac/paper-pacific.oyster-larvae/protocols/03-MSStats-protocol.md

+Part 3 of a series of protocols in directory [paper-pacific.oyster-larvae/tree/master/protocols](https://github.com/grace-ac/paper-pacific.oyster-larvae/tree/master/protocols)

+This markdown file contains the R script used to analyze the chromatogram peak data exported from Skyline Daily ([protocol 2](https://github.com/grace-ac/paper-pacific.oyster-larvae/blob/master/protocols/02-SkylineDaily-protocol.md)) and to create figures.

 Make sure that you have access to your Skyline DIA output file.

 I used the script linked below to convert the Skyline Output file to a version that is usable for MS Stats.
 Then that new file was used to create a Volcano Plot, Comparison Plots, QC Plots, and Profile Plots: